hassanmohsin/opengl/README.md

-# Rendering 3D models using PyOpenGL
+# Rendering 2D images from 3D objects using OpenGL

 ## Installation
 **Conda**